JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 Indicates Kotlin platforms to which the Compose compiler plugin should be applied.
 By default, the plugin is applied to all Kotlin platforms.

-To enable only one specific Kotlin platform (for example, Kotlin/JVM):
+To enable only one specific Kotlin platform, for example, Kotlin/JVM:

 ```kotlin
 composeCompiler {